giuliano-barrella/DiabetesClassifierEnsemble/README.md

-There is a detailed description of the dataset and it's features in the Google Collaboratoy notebook.
+There is a detailed description of the dataset and it's features in the Google Collaboratory notebook.

 ## Acknowledgements: